How to Better Strategize Your Multifamily Marketing With Millennial Renters

-There’s a lot of talk these days in the apartment marketing community about millennial renters.
+There’s a lot of talk these days in the multifamily marketing community about millennial renters.
 Some define millennials as having entered young adulthood in the early 2000s, others as anyone who was born between 1980 and 2000.

 Regardless, this generation is often accused of being aloof, lazy, and unprincipled.
 They get married later, live with mom and dad longer, change jobs more often, and of course, they’re always posting selfies.